danlhennessy/homelab-k8s/Kubernetes/choices/networking-infra.md

 Cheaper, Simpler
 Endpoint type = external endpoint
 In testing - all requests go to working endpoint whereas Front Door still routed some to broken endpoint

+# NSGs:
+NSG at aks-subnet = no ingress.
+Allow only from my src IP, open up as needed.